 Padraig HarringtonPGA, US, OPEN

-Tyrrell HattonMAS, *PGA, US
+Tyrrell HattonMAS, *PGA, US, OPEN

 Russell HenleySE, TPC, MAS, *PGA, US, OPEN